 4.7.1.
-Command Skill with Multiple Skill Levels
+Command Skill and Multiple Skill Levels

-When dealing with Units with multiple Skill Levels, CP only modify 1 Skill Check.
+When dealing with Units with multiple Skill Levels, a CP will only modify the Skill Check of 1 skill level, not both.

 Example: A Unit with two Skill Levels makes a Skill Check for both levels.
 You can spend CP on both checks, but 1 CP cannot affect both checks.
-ORE RULES